logo_le strade del gusto.jpeg

 Autumn is the season when olives are harvested!
 But when exactly should they be picked?
 The timing of the harvest is crucial both for olives destined to produce oil and for those that will become the stars of our tables, that is, table olives.

-We have already addressed the topic of extra virgin olive oil production in a previous article of our blog, so in this space we will focus on table olives, which perhaps are not talked about enough, despite their frequent consumption.
+We have already addressed the topic of extra virgin olive oil production in a previous article on our blog, so in this space we will focus on table olives, which perhaps are not talked about enough, despite their frequent consumption.

 2bd0779b-170c-46c0-8c16-9999041db9b7.jpg3b9db505-2c7a-4e63-ad8d-85242cdfc5da.jpgec7bd7de-96c1-4f54-a6ca-e0fd022e6d31.jpg